jirkoada/manual_qa_prototype/llama/LLAMA2_KNOWLEDGE.md

 Either by copying them from cluster - /lscratch/poludmik or download directly by following instructions on Meta website or meta on huggingface.

 ### /lscratch/poludmik
-(No space on /lscratch, uploaded only th 2-7b model so far)
+(No space available on /lscratch, I uploaded only th 2-7b model so far).
+Also, the faiss_indexes for Llama-2-7b and Llama-2-7b-chat models are there.

 I downloaded two models from HF:
 * https://huggingface.co/meta-llama/Llama-2-7b-chat (*from_hf_2-7b-chat* folder)